 [11] Determining the topography at 65 Ma is clearly much harder to do compared to the modern state and so we rely on paleogeographic reconstructions, particularly that of Patzkowsky et al. [1991], on the basis of an array of sedimentary and paleontological proxies.
 This reconstruction differs in moderate ways from alternatives [e.g., Scotese, 1991; Dercourt et al., 1993], but may be considered as a fairly standard description of Earth's geography at that time.
 Clearly accurate determination of paleoaltitude even locally is very hard to do and our 65 Ma model cannot be considered to be very well constrained in this respect.
 The elevated regions shown on the 65 Ma reconstruction are fold belts active at that time and which Patzkowsky et al. [1991] and we presume to have thicker than normal crust, i.e., in the 42.5-58 km range.
 The only crust >58 km thick is defined from the very largest mountains in western North America, on the basis of petrological evidence for very thick crust, and the tectonic evidence for subsequent gravitational collapse.
-We do not suggest that the Patzkowsky et al. [1991] altitude map for 65 Ma is perfect, but rather that it is a plausible and reasonable approximation for the end Cretaceous and that there is little or no evidence for extensive high plateaus of Tibetan/Altiplano style.
-The resulting distributions of the three thickness classes on Earth at 65 Ma are also shown in Figure 2.
+We do not suggest that the Patzkowsky et al. [1991] altitude map for 65 Ma is perfect, but rather that it

 Table 1.
-Percentage of Earth Covered by Different Crustal Thickness Groups
+Percentage of Earth Covered by Different Crustal

+Thickness Groups

+•

 Crustal Thickness 65 ma Present

+>58 (70) 0.1% 1.8%

+42.5-58 (50.25) 7.5% 10%

->58 (70) 42.5-58 (50.25) <42.5 (36) 0.1% 7.5% 92.4% 1.8% 10% 88.2%
+<42.5 (36) 92.4% 88.2%

 Average thickness 37.103 38.037